 Figure 3: Add text within the Text Pane

-To create a new line of bulleted text in the Text Pane, just press the Enter/Return key on your keyboard.
+To create a new line of bulleted text in the Text Pane, just press the Enter / Return on your keyboard.
+Type text within this new line, and you'll see that your SmartArt graphic has a new shape representing the new bullet, as shown in Figure 4, below (compare with Figure 3).

 Figure 4: New bullet in Text Pane creates a new shape in SmartArt graphic